• Home

 Why I Recommend the Debt Snowball

 If you’ve been around here long, you know I want you out of debt.
-I don’t want you to reduce your debt – I want it gone by simply checking out this Same day loans for bad credit site.
+I don’t want you to reduce your debt – I want it gone.
 And we’re not talking about “eventually,” but ASAP.
 You also probably know I’m a huge Dave Ramsey fan.
 The man is a no-nonsense debt assassin.
 He keeps it simple and to the point so you can get started immediately on what he says to do.
 While I disagree with him on a few minor points, one where I am in lockstep with him is his advice to use the debt snowball.
 Today I’ll talk about why that’s the best and fastest way to get out of debt.
 [Read more…]

 100 Days of Frugal Christmas Gifts